No Mediocre: Commercial performance

 The song debuted at number 58 on the US Billboard Hot 100 chart and peaked at number 33.
 It was certified Platinum by the Recording Industry Association of America on March 5, 2015.
 It also reached number one on Mediabase's Rhythmic top 40 chart.
 On January 28, 2015, "No Mediocre" was certified Gold in Canada after peaking at number 59 on the Canadian Hot 100.
 The song became T.I.'s first U.S. platinum song as a lead artist in 6 years following his 2009 single "Dead and Gone".

 Music video

 The music video for the song was shot in late May 2014 in Rio de Janeiro, Brazil, and premiered June 18, 2014, on MTV and VH1, and was later available on VEVO.
 Directed by Director X, the visuals begin with T.I. in the Tavares Bastos favela and making his way through the village, playing a quick game of football before heading to his home, where some exotic-looking women await him.
 He then meets up with Azalea, as she dances alongside T.I. at an outdoor party.
 It was named one of the sexiest videos of 2014 by VH1.
 UK singer and actress Montana Manning appears in the video.

+In France, the music video was broadcast after 10.p.m following suggestive content.

 On January 30, 2020, the music for the song passed 300 million views on YouTube.
 With this milestone, it became T.I.'s second and Azalea's sixth video, respectively, to cross the 300 million view milestone.